apache/spark/docs/sql-programming-guide.md

 sql("SELECT * FROM parquetFile")
 {% endhighlight %}

-## Writing Language Integrated Relational Queries
+## Writing Language-Integrated Relational Queries

 Spark SQL also supports a domain specific language for writing queries.
 Once again, using the data from the above examples: